irfanhakim-as/charts/mika/flex/README.md

    - Do not count slow torrents in these limits: `Enabled`.

-   - When ratio reaches: `1`.
+   - When ratio reaches: `1` (the higher the better for other peers).

-   - When total seeding time reaches: `1440 minutes`.
+   - When total seeding time reaches: `1440 minutes` (the higher the better for other peers).

    - then: `Pause torrent`.